elliott5/talks/2015/norwich/README.md

 Thank you, that will save time on the day.

-If you have not watched it already, the half hour [video on the front-page](https://vimeo.com/69237265) of [golang.org](golang.org) provides a good introduction to some of the ideas we will be discussing.
+If you want to get yourself ready for the day by watching some talks, there is a [curated list of Go videos](https://github.com/golang/go/wiki/GoTalks).

 ## Note: Please do not look at the solutions before you have attempted the exercises.

-You will find the exercises at $GOPATH+"/src/github.com/elliott5/talks/2015/norwich/exercises"
+You will find the exercises at [$GOPATH+"/src/github.com/elliott5/talks/2015/norwich/exercises"](https://github.com/elliott5/talks/blob/master/2015/norwich/exercises/README.md)